There are lots of reasons why your AC system freezes up in Kitchener. Nearly all of them usually call for skilled AC repair.

 - Ruptured valves

-How long your equipment has been working and the location of the leak play a part in whether you should repair or replace your AC system.
+How long your equipment has been running and the location of the leak play a part in whether you should repair or replace your AC system.

-Scheduling yearly AC maintenance or heat pump maintenance might help you skip this issue.
-Our Experts will fully check and clean your unit, which usually allows us to locate small problems before they turn into major problems.
+Scheduling yearly AC maintenance or heat pump maintenance might help you bypass this malfunction.
+Our techs will fully check and clean your unit, which usually allows us to locate small troubles before they turn into huge problems.